MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/wit-analytics.md

 ## Prerequisites

-- You will need to have a VSTS account and team project.
-If you don't have one, see [Sign up for a free VSTS account](../../user-guide/sign-up-invite-teammates.md).
+- You will need to have an Azure DevOps project.
+If you don't have one, see [Sign up for free](../../boards/get-started/sign-up-invite-teammates.md).
 - You will have to have defined several work items.
-See [Plan and track work](../../user-guide/plan-track-work.md).
+See [Plan and track work](../../boards/get-started/plan-track-work.md).
 - Install the [Analytics Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics).
-To learn more about extensions, see [Install VSTS extensions](../../marketplace/install-vsts-extension.md).
+To learn more about extensions, see [Install extensions](../../marketplace/install-vsts-extension.md).

 ## Construct a basic query

 You construct a basic query by entering the OData URL into a [supported web browser](/tfs/server/compatibility#supported-browsers).
-In the examples provided, replace `{OrganizationName}` and `{project}` with your account name and  the name of a team project that you want to query.
+In the examples provided, replace `{OrganizationName}` and `{project}` with your organization name and  the name of a team project that you want to query.

 ### Query a single entity set
 To query a single entity set, such as Work Items or Areas or Projects, simply add the name of the entity: `/Areas`, `/Projects`,  or `/WorkItems`.
 For full list of entity sets, see [Data model for the Analytics service](data-model-analytics-service.md).